Website

 The west tower was added in c1480.
 A fine example of East Anglian perpendicular work of brick faced with knapped flint and limestone dressings, crowned with battlements and flush work panels.
 The tower contains six bells the fifth is dated to the 15th century.
 There are also several masons marks around the tower.
 The mediaeval altar stone of Bethersdon marble has unique consecration crosses on it and was hidden probably during Tudor times and was rediscovered in 1913 in the floor of the belfry.
 During the reign of Elizabeth I a 16th century oak table was used and is still in the church.

 In 1864 the church was in a ruinous condition and the then rector put in hand a great work of restoration; this is the church interior that we find today.
-There has been a lot of work on the ceiling and tower and the building was closed for three years, however it is now restored and open for most of the summer months.
+There has been a lot of work on the ceiling and tower and the building was closed for three years, however it is now fully restored and in regular use for services and other events.

 Frating parish became united with Thorrington in 1763 and Frating church was eventually made redundant and sold as a private dwelling.
 The churchyard is beautifully kept and a very peaceful place to be, the new area has seating in it for those wishing to rest and look over the fields towards Brightlingsea.